CozmycDev/PK-Guidance/README.md

 ## Setup Entities

 The ability supports a variety of entity types for the spirits, which can be customized in the configuration file.
 The default setup includes a mix of adult and baby entities, ensuring a diverse range of spirits.
+You can find a full list of entity types available [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html) but note only [LivingEntity](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/LivingEntity.html) types are allowed.
+There may be some issues with specific hostile mobs, so add them at your own risk!